daisvke/ft_malcolm/README.md

 ## Additional functionalities
 * Checks for root privileges when launched
+* Displays the hostname for the source and the target
 * Displays information about all received random ARP request packets while the verbose mode is on